 - School of History and Sociology

-Bill Winders is an Associate Professor of Sociology in the School of History and Sociology.
+Bill Winders is a Professor in the School of History and Sociology.
 He received his PhD in sociology from Emory University in 2001 and specializes in the areas of political sociology, social movements, the world economy, inequality, and food and agriculture.

 His second book, Grains (Polity Press, 2017), examines the geopolitics of grains, focusing on maize, rice, and wheat.
 In Grains, Winders examines how the political and economic divisions between food grains and feed grains influence a variety of issues, including international trade, world hunger, biotechnology, and land rights.

-In addition to these books, he has published several articles in journals such as Social Forces, Politics & Society, Social Problems, and Rural Sociology among others.
+In addition to these books, he has published several articles in journals such as Social Forces, Politics & Society, Social Problems, Rural Sociology, and Journal of Agrarian Change among others.
 These articles examine various topics such as the politics of national policies, voter turnout, social movement dynamics, and the global context of food and agriculture.